Iraq Travel Warning

 The Government of Iraq has begun to improve the structural integrity of the Mosul Dam.
-However, a dam failure could cause significant flooding and interruption of essential services from Mosul to Baghdad.
-While it is impossible to accurately predict the likelihood of the dam failing, the Embassy has made contingency plans to relocate its personnel in such an event.
+However, a dam failure could cause significant flooding, loss of life, and interruption of essential services from Mosul to Baghdad.
+While it is impossible to accurately predict the likelihood of the dam’s failing, the Embassy has made contingency plans to relocate its personnel in such an event.
 The Embassy recommends that U.S. citizens in Iraq who reside in the floodplain of the Tigris River prepare their own contingency plans, have valid U.S. passports, and stay informed of local media reports and Embassy security messages.

 The Federal Aviation Administration (FAA) has determined that U.S. civil aviation flying in Iraqi airspace is at risk from ongoing combat operations involving military forces (military aerial combat operations and other militarily-related activity) and militant groups.
 As a result, the FAA currently prohibits U.S. civil aviation from operating in or overflying Iraqi airspace with very limited exceptions.
 Foreign airlines operating in Iraq may cancel their operations without warning due to the security environment or other factors.
 Travelers should remain vigilant and reconfirm all flight schedules with their airline prior to commencing any travel.
 For further background information regarding FAA prohibitions on U.S. civil aviation, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices website.